MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 [Overview of MicrosoftML functions](overview-microsoftml-functions.md)

-[MicrosoftML: State-of-the-art machine learning R algorithms](microsoftml/microsoftml.md) for references documentation for the key algorithms and transforms in the MicrosoftML package.
+[MicrosoftML: State-of-the-art machine learning R algorithms](microsoftml/microsoftml.md) for reference documentation of the algorithms and transforms in the package.

 [MicrosoftML algorithm cheat sheet](microsoftml-algorithm-cheat-sheet.md)